QINGYWuuu/GLVS/README.md

 # GLVS
-This is the code for GLVS
+This is the code of GLVS